Venezuela And The Triumph Of Raw Power Politics – The Standard Newspaper | Gambia

-The reported capture and forcible removal of Venezuelan President Nicolás Maduro by United States forces on Saturday, 3 January 2026—followed by his dramatic arraignment before a Manhattan court barely forty-eight hours later—sent shockwaves across the globe.
+The reported capture and forcible removal of Venezuelan President Nicolás Maduro by United States forces on Saturday, 3 January 2026, followed by his dramatic arraignment before a Manhattan court barely forty-eight hours later, sent tremors through the international community.
 The sheer speed, clinical precision, and apparent effortlessness of the operation left governments, analysts, and ordinary observers momentarily stunned.

 Like many around the world, I was initially struck by the audacity of the act.
-Yet as the dust slowly settles, it is becoming increasingly evident that what President Donald Trump has unabashedly described as a “regime change” or “narco-trafficker arrest” operation is, at best, unfinished and at worst, dangerously destabilising.
+Yet as the dust slowly settles, it is becoming increasingly evident that what President Donald Trump has unabashedly described as a “regime change” or “narco-trafficker terrorist” operation is, at best, unfinished and at worst, dangerously destabilizing.

 President Trump’s ambition clearly extends beyond the physical removal of one man.
 His true objective is the control over Venezuela’s political direction, its economic levers, and ultimately its future.
 On that decisive front, the outcome remains uncertain and fiercely contested.